Code-Institute-Submissions/Portfolio-20/README.md

 The HTML and CSS code file of this project was tested by direct input to [W3C Validator](https://validator.w3.org/)and no error was found.
 A mobile friendly test of this website was done using [search.google.com](https://search.google.com/test/mobile-friendly).
 The responsiveness was also done using websites such as [Am I Responsive](http://ami.responsivedesign.is/) and [Responsinator](http://www.responsinator.com/) .

 ## Deployment

+This project has been deployed to Github Pages from the master branch.
+A link to the deployed version of the site can be found [here](https://takaforyannick30.github.io/Portfolio/).

 This site was developed using Gitpod.
 All changes to the code were then added and committed to a local repository.
 The commits were then pushed to my GitHub repository.The process can be seen as bellow;